moiseevigor/moiseevigor.github.io/_posts/2026-05-05-geometry-of-seeing-maxwell-strata.md

 <aside>
 Since $\mathrm{cn} \le 1$, the height $y_A(s) = 2k(1-\mathrm{cn})$ never dips below zero —
 it only *touches* it.
-The two curves do not cross and re-cross; they kiss the mirror axis at isolated instants, and the first kiss with matching heading is the first Maxwell time.
+The two curves do not cross and re-cross; they kiss the mirror axis at isolated instants, and the first kiss with matching heading is the pair's first Maxwell coincidence.
 </aside>

 This is the whole calculation in one line.
 Since $\mathrm{cn}(s\mid k^2) \le 1$ with